 HomePath properties are foreclosed homes owned by Fannie Mae.
-While some of them are move-in ready, others are in poor condition and require immediate repairs.
+While some are move-in ready, others are in poor condition and require immediate repairs.
 Learn what Fannie Mae HomePath properties are, how they work, and what you need to do to purchase one.

 Definition and Examples of a Fannie Mae HomePath Property